 - Halfway through this procedure (about 8-10 minutes of adding broth and stirring) add the sauteed mushrooms.

 - Keep adding and stirring 1/2 cup of broth at a time.

 - At the end of 16-20 minutes, start tasting your risotto.
 The texture should be al dente but still creamy.

-- Remove from heat and stir in the cheese.
+- Remove from heat and stir in the cheese, butter and chopped parsley.